-USD 000 2019 2018
+USD 000 2020 2019

-Employer's contribution 29 13
+Employer's contribution to payroll taxes 12 29

-Total 29 13
+Total 12 29

-For details relating to remuneration of CEO and CFO, refer to note 4.3 in the consolidated financial statements.
+Details of CEO and CFO remuneration of CEO and CFO are set out in the consolidated financial statements, Note 4: Operating Result.
 Employer's contribution relates to the employer's tax payable on the Company's Board of Directors' fees.